Table of Contents

 - The diagnosis is suggested by the history and physical examination and often confirmed with an imaging test.

 - Treatment may require surgery, anti-coagulation medications, or a combination of the two.

 - Prevention of blood clots involves attention to the risk factors for vascular disease.

-- Serious complications can arise from blood clots, and individuals should seek medical care if they believe a blood clot exists.
+- Serious complications can arise from blood clots, and individuals should seek medical care if they believe they may have a blood clot.